 Mix it up or take a vote to see what remote employees would be interested in most.
 All of these can be done through video or keeping track via a communication channel.
 And these don’t have to be done at certain times, employee can participate when it’s ideal for them.

 Phew!
 That was probably a bit of information to digest.
-But virtual water cooler talk is not just wasteful time that ruins productivity.
+But virtual water cooler talk is not just wasteful time that disrupts productivity.

 Instead, by formulating a plan and empowering your company to stay social with each other, you’ll find better working relationships, reduced isolation, and improved happiness and productivity among remote employees.

-Naturally, work collaboration chats and water cooler talk are different, but both of these concepts have important benefits to your remote team.
+Naturally, work collaboration chats and water cooler talk are different, but both of these concepts have important benefits for your remote team.